-- 2.7.1 We plan to start the trial on Thursday 3rd July 2025 for 6-months ending on Wednesday 17th December 2025. - 2.7.2 As part of our engagement, we stated an intended start date of the 29th May but that this could be delayed by up to a month.
+- 2.7.1 We plan to start the TDA part of the trial on Thursday 3rd July 2025 for 90-days ending on Wednesday 1st October 2025 04:00. - 2.7.2 As part of our engagement, we stated an intended trial start date of the 29th May and that this could be delayed by up to a month.
 The updated start date is slightly more than a month later to ensure that all airspace users have appropriate time to review the latest Aeronautical Information Circular (AIC) publication before trial operations commence, see Section 7.1 for full AIC timeline details.